byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ## **Context Tag Operators**

-This sections explains the concepts behind "tag operators", which are the way to combine sub-expressions built around tag terminals.
+This section explains the concepts behind "tag operators", which are the way to combine sub-expressions built around tag terminals.

 <div id="context-not"/>